cloudsponge/cloudsponge-lib-php/README.md

 Openssl and libcurl are also required.
 For HTTPS connections you may need to install a CA certificate bundle.
 A [bundle](http://curl.haxx.se/docs/caextract.html) has been converted for use with cURL by Haxx.
 [Background](http://curl.haxx.se/docs/sslcerts.html).

+### SSL Issues

+SSL related errors are usually resoved by updating your CA certificate bundle.
+A [certificate bundle](http://curl.haxx.se/docs/caextract.html) has been converted for use with cURL by Haxx.
+You can read some [background here](http://curl.haxx.se/docs/sslcerts.html).

 ## Files:
 * csimport.php - library that interfaces with CloudSponge.com
 * csconstants.php - example constants definition that should be modified to include your own CloudSponge.com credentials.